 All of our lead programs are still in the discovery, preclinical or early clinical stage.
 Our current and future product candidates will require preclinical and clinical activities and studies, regulatory review and approval in each jurisdiction in which we intend to market the products, substantial investment, establishing manufacturing capabilities, access to sufficient commercial manufacturing capacity and significant marketing efforts before we can generate any revenue from product sales.
 Before obtaining marketing approval from regulatory authorities for the sale of a product candidate, we must conduct extensive clinical trials to demonstrate the safety, purity, potency and efficacy of the product in humans.
 It is impossible to predict when or if any of our programs will prove effective and safe in humans or will receive regulatory approval.
 Preclinical and clinical testing is expensive, difficult to design and implement, can take many years to complete and is uncertain as to outcome.
-We may be unable to establish clinical endpoints that regulatory authorities consider clinically meaningful, and a clinical trial can fail at any stage.
-The outcome of preclinical testing and early clinical trials may not be predictive of the success of later clinical trials, and interim results of a clinical trial do not necessarily predict final results.
+We may be unable to establish clinical endpoints that regulatory authorities consider clinical trials, and interim results of a clinical trial do not necessarily predict final results.
 Moreover, preclinical and clinical data are often susceptible to varying interpretations and analyses, and many companies that have believed their product candidates performed satisfactorily in preclinical studies and clinical trials have nonetheless failed to obtain approval of their products.